FluffyBullet/first_template/README.md

 >*Checking of HTML code for errors or incorrect formats.*

 [Google Fonts](https://fonts.google.com) - www.fonts.google.com
->*Fonts used on website - Playfair Dsiplay"
+>*Fonts used on website - Playfair Display"

 [HTML & CSS book](#https://www.amazon.co.uk/s?k=jon+duckett+html+and+css&sprefix=jon+duckett%2Caps%2C73&ref=nb_sb_ss_ts-doa-p_4_11) - Book borrowed from Jason Reynolds.
->*Hints, tips and presentation of html and css used throughout the codes<br>
+>*Hints, tips and presentation of HTML and CSS used throughout the codes<br>
-exmaple of creating columns within a page<br>
+example of creating columns within a page<br>
 Understanding use of display:none and visibility:hidden<br>
 Formating layout of contact form*